thiendsu2303/Soda-Machine/README.md

 - Or you can run by click the button on IDE.
 4. Follow on-screen instruction to input money, order products and process payment.

+#### Recommend to use IntelliJ IDEA for compile and run the application.
+(If use IntelliJ IDEA you just need to clone the source code and then load the pom file and run the application )

 ### Detailed Instructions
 1. Input Money:
  - Run the application and enter the denominations you want to insert (10000, 20000, 50000, 100000, 200000 VND).